turtletuber/parm/apps/names-not-numbers/README.md

 * virtualize loading of list
 * include real names of the dead
 * include photos of the dead

+Won't implement:
+* change styling to 'Times New Roman'

 ### Design
 #### Name intake